gwionrob/wiki-app/README.md

 ## Tests

-Tests can be run with `npm test` from anywhere withint the `passfort` directory.
+Tests can be run with `npm test` from anywhere withint the `wiki` directory.

 Written tests can be found at `./src/__tests__`.